With the exception of Osmanthus and Blackcurrant Bud Absolute, the majority of fruity notes used in perfumery are created using synthetic materials.

 The forerunner to this category was Escada’s Chiffon Sorbet, and pretty much every disposable celebrity scent since then has fallen back on the fruity floral often pushing the cloying aspect of the fruit note to extremes.

-Fruity notes can also be used on their own for toiletries products and cosmetics as well as being added to other fragrance types such as Chypres and Orientals, which will be covered in future posts.
+Fruity notes can also be used on their own for toiletries products and cosmetics as well as being added to other fragrance types such as Chypres, Ambers and Gourmandes, which will be covered in future posts.
 Mitsouko by Guerlain and Femme by Rochas are fruity Chypres.

 We have seen a surge of fruity patchouli fragrances in recent years for which one perfumista coined the term “fruitchouli” – Chanel Coco Noir and Guerlain’s Le Petit Robe Noir are examples of this.